michael-w-williams/demos/2018/cli01/ref/fn-list.md

   fn list -   Return a list of created objects

 USAGE
-  fn list [global options] <subcommand> [command options]
+  fn [global options] list [command options] <subcommand>

 DESCRIPTION
-  This is the description
+  This command returns a list of created objects ('app', 'call', 'context', 'function', 'route' or 'trigger') or configurations.

 SUBCOMMANDS
-  apps, app, a                 List all created applications calls, call, cl              List all calls for the specific app.
-Route is optional config, cf                     Get configurations for apps and routes contexts, context, ctx       List contexts functions, funcs, f, fn      List functions for `app` routes, route, r             list routes for `app` triggers, trigs, t, tr       List all triggers help, h                      Shows a list of commands or help for one command
+  apps, app, a                 List all created applications calls, call, cl              List all calls for the specific app (route is optional) config, config, cf           Manage configurations for apps and routes contexts, context, ctx       List contexts functions, funcs, f, fn      List functions for an application routes, route, r             list routes for an application triggers, trigs, t, tr       List all triggers help, h                      Shows a list of commands or help for one command